TodePond/TodePondDotCom/wikiblogarden/london/canon/chaos/no-escape/readme.md

 As much as I would like to escape the canonical gender binary that this world seems to be obsessed with...
 Unfortunately I cannot because I'm tied to the canon by name.
 The binary defines me.
 It's my starting point / my basis of identity.

 It took me a long time to realise this.
-I mean, I feel silly for how long it took me to realise this, but: You can't escape the **canon**, no matter how hard you try.
+I mean, I feel silly for how long it took me to realise this, but: You can't escape the canon, no matter how hard you try.

 <br>